anuragpoolakkal/halloween-hunt/README.md

 The player wins points on catching pumpkins and can get promoted to level to by winning 20 points.
 Level 2 will be harder and may needs more effort and concentration to pass.
 WInning 20 points in level 2 can promote the player to level 3, the final one and hardest of all.
 Hard earned 30 points is needed to win the final level and become the Champion!

-Music is added to improve in-game experience.
+Music and sound effects are added to improve in-game experience.

 Developing the game was a challenging and entertaining task and we learnt a lot from the 12 hours of development.